— Color palette guide · Updated May 2026

 Maximum elongation, modern aesthetic, minimal-decision dressing.

 Monochrome capsules build everything in one continuous tone — say, the warm-brown spectrum.
-Reads more sophisticated than multi-colour neutrals.
-Visually elongates because there are no horizontal colour breaks.
+Reads more sophisticated than multi-color neutrals.
+Visually elongates because there are no horizontal color breaks.
 Worth the dedicated /monochrome-capsule-wardrobe page.

 Cool minimalism (Scandinavian)